EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}}

 ~~~~~~~~~~~~~~~~~~~~~~~
+   OKM = KDF( PRK, transcript_hash, label, length )
-   OKM = HKDF-Expand( PRK, info, L )
+       = HKDF-Expand( PRK, info, length )
 ~~~~~~~~~~~~~~~~~~~~~~~

-where L is the length of output keying material (OKM) in bytes and info is the CBOR encoding of
+where info is the CBOR encoding of

 ~~~~~~~~~~~~~~~~~~~~~~~
 info = [